Common European Adder

 Venom: How Dangerous Are Common Adders?

 Like other vipers, common adders have hollow, hinged fangs attached to a venom gland, which act much like hypodermic needles.
 When they bite, they inject venom into their victim (be it prey or a defensive bit).
-Sometimes they don’t inject any venom, those are called dry bites.
+Sometimes they don’t inject any venom which are called dry bites.
 While common adders are venomous, they aren’t considered very dangerous.
 Bites are becoming common due to human expansion into their range; in about 70% of cases, there is either a very small reaction or only localized effects.
 Except for a very small number of cases that require hospital treatment, effects from a bite are unpleasant but typically easy to treat.
 Fatalities from this snake are exceedingly rare.

 All that said, it’s still a venomous snake, so don’t handle it unless you are properly trained because most bites happen as a result of handling or stepping on this snake.